jonpitts/daitss-models/README.md

 # DAITSS models
-The purpose of this repository is to house working updates of daitss models.
+The purpose of this repository is to house new variants of daitss models.

 Currently attemping to migrate daitss models from DataMapper to Sequel.

 ## DataMapper
  * Attributes and validations defined as properties in model